Voting & Elections

-- If you choose to vote in-person in your county you will place your completed ballot in the vote counting machine and can view that it was counted.
+- If you choose to vote in person in your county, you will place your completed ballot in the vote-counting machine and view it has been counted.

-- If you mail your ballot back but it still has not been received by Election Day, you still have the option to go to a polling place and cast a ballot.
-You will just need to sign an affidavit cancelling the mailed ballot you submitted.
+- If you mail your ballot back, but it still has not been received by Election Day, you still have the option to go to a polling place and cast a ballot.
+You will need to sign an affidavit canceling the mailed ballot you submitted.